dmbarbour/awelon/AboutAO.md

 Value sealing is a form of annotation in the sense that it doesn't have any observable semantics.
 That is, for a correct program, all sealer/unsealer pairs can be removed from the program without changing its behavior.
 Value sealing only causes some incorrect programs to fail or be rejected, and thus serves a role similar to 'newtype' in other languages.

-Sealers and unsealers are represented as capabilities using inline ABC:
+Sealers and unsealers are represented as capabilities:

-        %{:foo}       sealer 'foo' seals the value
+        {:foo}       sealer 'foo' seals the value
-        %{.foo}       unseal value from sealer 'foo'
+        {.foo}       unseal value from sealer 'foo'

 In general, any sealed value must be treated as an opaque, atomic entity until unsealed.
 Only a few whole-value operations - in particular, copy and drop and quotation - are permitted if also allowed on the underlying value.